 The Bologna Follow-up Group (BFUG) is responsible for the day-to-day management of the Bologna Process.
 The BFUG consists of representatives, usually education ministry officials, from the countries participating in the Bologna Process.
 The European Commission is also a member of the BFUG.
+During the BFUG meeting of 11-12 April 2022, it was decided that the right of representation of Russia and Belarus in the BFUG would be suspended.

 The BFUG is responsible for monitoring the progress.
 It also prepares the ministerial conferences.
 In addition to the participating countries, other organisations are also represented in the BFUG as consultative members or partners.
 The European University Association (EUA), the European Association of Institutions in Higher Education (EURASHE), the European Student Union (ESU), the European Association for Quality Assurance in Higher Education (ENQA) (collectively known as the E4) and the Council of Europe are the most prominent advisory organisations.

 The BFUG is assisted by the Bologna Secretariat, which rotates.
 It is located in the country in which the next ministerial conference will be held.
+Currently this is Armenia (until 30 June 2024).

-2.5 The ministerial conferences
+2.5.
+The ministerial conferences